tableau/TabPy/docs/server-config.md

 ### Password File

-Password file is a text file containing usernames and hashed passwords per line separated by space.
-For username only ASCII characters supported.
+Password file is a text file containing usernames and hashed passwords per line separated by single space.
+For username only ASCII characters are supported.

 **It is highly recommended to restrict access to the password file with hosting OS mechanisms.
-Ideally the file should only be accessible for reading with account TabPy runs as and TabPy admin account.**
+Ideally the file should only be accessible for reading with the account under which TabPy runs and TabPy admin account.**

-There is `utils/user_management.py` utility to operate with accounts in the password file.
+There is a `utils/user_management.py` utility to operate with accounts in the password file.
 Run `utils/user_management.py -h` to see how to use it.